Tri-series: Shafali Verma, Smriti Mandhana star against Australia in India’s record run-chase

 Verma hit eight fours and a six in her 28-ball 49 while Mandhana played a steady hand to score a 48-ball 55.
 When the latter fell in the 19th over, India were on the verge of the win.
 Captain Harmanpreet Kaur and all-rounder Deepti Sharma finished off the chase with two balls to spare despite a couple of late hiccups.

-Earlier, put in to bat, Australia posted a challenging 173/5 against India in the fifth T20I of the series.
+Earlier, put in to bat, Australia posted a challenging total against India in the fifth T20I of the series.

-Ashleigh Gardner smashed a 57-ball 93, while Meg Lanning chipped in with a 22-ball 37 after India skipper Kaur won the toss and elected to field at Junction Oval.
+Ashleigh Gardner smashed a 57-ball 93, while Meg Lanning chipped in with a 22-ball 37.

 Gardner sent the ball across the fence 11 times and blasted three sixes in her 57-ball innings.